successible/cleanslate/README.md

 6. You can now log in to `https://example.com` with that token.
 Make sure to change `example` to value of your actual domain.

 7. To deploy the newest version of Clean Slate, run `git pull origin main; bash deploy.sh` again.
-Remember to check [GitHub Releases](https://github.com/successible/cleanslate/releases) before you deploy!
+Remember to check [GitHub Releases](https://github.com/successible/cleanslate/releases) before you deploy.

+> Note: There is a ten-minute lag between each new release and the images being available.
+That is for two reasons.
+One, it takes about that long for the [GitHub Action building the image](https://github.com/successible/cleanslate/actions/workflows/tag.yml) to finish, on average.
+Two, the trigger for that action is the tag itself.

 ## How can I make an API request to Clean Slate?